 The second and third holes are particularly tough, earning the nickname ‘The Undertow’ for being one of the most demanding stretches on the PGA Tour.
 Overall the front nine on the North is the weakest of the four at Torrey Pines.
 It is pretty straightforward golf that barely approaches the ocean around the third and fourth holes.

 The best stretches on the course are on the back 9, holes 10-12 and 14-16.
 The 10th is a beautiful par five that plays straight into the ocean alongside the South’s opening hole.
 The second shot into par 5 leaves you with wide-open ocean views.

 Additionally, the 11th tee box is another beauty.
 For some reason, the green is substantial here, and approach shots tend to roll off the back side of the green.
 Tiger Woods famously drove the green in 2000 with a steel-shafted driver.

 An excellent par three can be found at the 12th hole, which has been significantly lengthened to play directly over a canyon as it cuts into play.
 A back-left pin location can get dicey with no room to miss left or short.
-Torrey Pines could be an even greater course if we could reimagine more holes like this.
+Torrey Pines could be an even more excellent course if we could reimagine more holes like this.